-As part of the document review, the following were reviewed: Certification relating to the sterile services provider, the Trust's records retention policy, the Trust's medical devices checking procedure, the serious adverse event and reaction reporting procedure and accreditation certificates for the Histocompatibility and Immunogenetics and medical laboratories.
+As part of the document review, the following were reviewed: Certification relating to the sterile services provider, the Trust's records retention policy, the accreditation certificates for the Histocompatibility and Immunogenetics, microbiology, histopathology and clinical haematology laboratories, and national operating procedures 001, 004 and 005.

 In addition, records relating to six incidents that had occurred at the establishment were reviewed including details of the investigation and any actions arising from the investigation.

-Training procedures for nursing, medical and surgical staff were also discussed with establishment staff including the performance review process.
+Training procedures for nursing, transplant coordination, medical, surgical, theatre and retrieval staff were also discussed with the establishment.